 Make, describe, and compare observations, and organize recorded data.

-Use tools to construct a simple designed structure out of common objects and materials.
+Use tools to construct a simply designed structure out of common objects and materials.

 Work with a team to complete a designed structure that can be shared with others.